 Illicit activities linked to drug-trafficking, such as kidnapping, homicides, and extortion, are a pervasive challenge for Colombian society and governance.
 The Colombian President, Juan Manuel Santos, has made it a priority to engage in a peace process for terrorist organizations to demobilize and lay down their arms.

-To help combat the war on drugs and terrorists, and to assist with the peace process, U.S. Special Operations Forces (SOF) and Colombian military partners are working to prepare vulnerable communities for reconciliation with demobilized guerrillas – some of which were kidnapped as children or otherwise recruited against their own will.
-SOF advisers have identified communities that have accepted demobilized guerrillas and are creating programs to assist with reintegrating them back into society.
-With the help of the Colombian Agency for Reintegration (ACR), a special unit designed to help illegal groups and individuals to reform and prepare them rejoining society, our U.S. partners will be able to identify new programs to assist with the peace process.
+To help combat terrorists and the war on drugs, and to assist with the peace process, US special operations forces (USSOF) and Colombian military partners are working to prepare vulnerable communities for reconciliation with demobilized guerrillas – some of which were kidnapped as children or otherwise recruited against their own will.
+USSOF advisers have identified communities that have accepted demobilized guerrillas and are creating programs to assist with reintegrating them back into society.
+With the help of the Colombian Agency for Reintegration (ACR), a special unit designed to help illegal groups and individuals to reform and prepare them rejoining society, our US partners will be able to identify new programs to assist with the peace process.

-With your support, Spirit of America can assist our U.S. Special Operations Civil Affairs partners in creating a strong partnership between the Colombian government and the community.
+With your support, Spirit of America can assist our US Army special operations civil affairs partners in creating a strong partnership between the Colombian government and the community.
 By helping restore this playground for the people of the community, you will have a direct impact on the reintegration of the demobilized guerrillas into society.